YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 So far we have discussed about the design of an algorithm to compute the post-state from a pre-state and a list of actions.
-We indicated that this algorithm, written in OCanren, can be run "backward": given a pre-state and a post-state, find the list of actions that bridge them.
+We indicated that this algorithm, written in OCanren, can be run "backward": given a pre-state and a post-state, find the list of actions that bridges them.
 Below are some such results.